arthurpaulino/miraiml/docs/user_guide.rst

 afford exhausive searches.
 Thus, a smart strategy to search good base models is mandatory.

-The engine is able to register optimization attempts on dataframes called `histories`.
+The engine registers optimization attempts on dataframes called `histories`.
 These dataframes have columns for each hyperparameter and each feature, as well as a column for the reported score.
 The values of the hyperparameters' columns are the values of the hyperparameters themselves.
 The values of the features' columns are either 0 or 1, which indicate whether the features were used or not.
 An example of history dataframe for a K-NN classifier with three registries would be:

 =========== ========== === ====== =====
 Hyperparameters        Features   ---